+1. Break-away security gates with a Knox locking system and signage, as referenced in Fire Chief Rittenhouse's letter dated 10/20/17, shall be installed at each end of the emergency access road.

+Mansfuld 2.
+The project plans shall be revised and resubmitted to the Township to show the security gates, Knox locking system and signage

+Insight/

-- INS 12 Break-away security gates with a Knox locking system and signage, as referenced in Fire Chief Rittenhouse's letter dated 10/20/17, shall be installed at each end of the emergency access road. - Mansfuld 2.
-The project plans shall be revised and resubmitted to the Township to show the security gates, Knox locking system and signage. - 3.
-The emergency access road, gates, and signage shall be maintained by the developer or homeowners association so that the emergency access road is accessible and can be used by Insight/ any and all Township Fire Department emergency apparatus and equipment. - The roads, including the emergency access road, must be maintained and kept reasonably clear of snow, at all times. - plans and Applicant shall be revise and resubmit a set of project plans containing these individual lot grading plans, including cross-sections.
-Final construction details and grading for individual building sites are subject to further review and permitting under the Township Storm Water Control Ordinance. - 6.
-Silt fencing required for the project shall comply with US EPA publication Stormwater Best Management Practices Silt Fences (EPA 833-F-11-008, April 2012). - 7.
-Any and all reports from the licensed storm water operator to the Grand Traverse County Soil Erosion and Sedimentation Control Department or other agencies relating to the project shall also be provided to the Township Planning Department. - Construction activities on the property, including grading, earthwork and excavation, shall comply with all notes in the project plans and SESC Permit No. 24013. - 9.
-The vehicle track-out and stabilized construction access specifications included in the site soil erosion plan for the project shall be revised to include: "Sediment deposited in public rights-of-way shall be removed immediately and returned to the construction site.
+3. The emergency access road, gates, and signage shall be maintained by the developer or homeowners association so that the emergency access road is accessible and can be used by any and all Township Fire Department emergency apparatus and equipment.

+The roads, including the emergency access road, must be maintained and kept reasonably clear of snow, at all times, plans and Applicant shall be revise and resubmit a set of project plans containing these individual lot grading plans, including cross-sections.
+Final construction details and grading for individual building sites are subject to further review and permitting under the Storm Water Control Ordinance.

+6. Silt fencing required for the project shall comply with US EPA publication - Stormwater Best

+Management Practices - Silt Fences (EBA 922 5 41 000 1 11 000 1 Management Practices - Silt Fences (EPA 833-F-11-008, April 2012).

+7. Any and all reports from the licensed storm water operator to the Grand Traverse County Soil Erosion and Sedimentation Control Department or other agencies relating to the project shall also be provided to the Township Planning Planni shall also be provided to the Township Planning Department.

+8. Construction activities on the property, including grading, earthwork and excavation, shall comply with all notes in the project plans and SEC pormit to account the project plans and second the p comply with all notes in the project plans and SESC Permit No. 24013.

+- 9. The vehicle track-out and stabilized construction access specifications included in the site soil erosion plan for the project shall be revised to include: "Sediment deposited in public rights-of-way shall be removed immediately and returned to the construction site.
 Remove sediment in the sumps and maintain swept roads."
-And that the developer shall have street sweeping equipment on si times during construction. sweeping equipment on site and ready to respond to observed track-out conditions at all - 10.
-The ASTI Environmental Soil Management Plan dated October 25, 2017 and December 6, 2017 is hereby incorporated into the project plans and grading and site construction activities shall be subject to and governed by the ASTI Environmental Soil Management Plan, pursuant to Section 8.1.3(3)(k) of the Findings of Fact.
+And that the developer shall have street sweeping equipment on site and ready to respond to observed track-out conditions at all times during construction. - 10.
+The ASTI Environmental Soil Management Plan dated October 25, 2017 and December 6, 2017 is hereby incorporated into the project plans and grading and site construction activities shall be subject to and governed by the ASTI Environmental Soil Management Plan. pursuant to Section 8.1.3(3)(k) of the Findings of Fact.